 Data Fields

 The following are descriptions for each of the data fields used in the raw data tables.
-Despite changes to the table structures throughout the time series many of the data fields remain the same.
-As a result, of combining tables in 2007, there are several new data fields that are primarily a combination of two individual data fields.
+Despite changes to the table structures throughout the time series, many of the data fields remain the same.
+As a result of combining tables in 2007, there are several new data fields that are primarily a combination of two individual data fields.
 For example, "DESTATE" and "ORSTATE" have been replaced by the common field "USASTATE".

 DISAGMOT - Mode of transportation This field identifies the mode of transportation for shipments entering and exiting the United States.
 The specific mode of transportation codes are listed below, followed by definitions for mail, other, and foreign trade zones: